flutter/website/src/docs/cookbook/design/orientation.md

 ---
-title: Updating the UI based on orientation
+title: Update the UI based on orientation
 prev:
-  title: Exporting fonts from a package
+  title: Export fonts from a package
   path: /docs/cookbook/design/package-fonts
 next:
-  title: Using Themes to share colors and font styles
+  title: Use themes to share colors and font styles
   path: /docs/cookbook/design/themes
 ---

 In some situations,
-it important to update the display of an app when the user rotates their screen from portrait mode to landscape mode.
+you want to update the display of an app when the user rotates the screen from portrait mode to landscape mode.
 For example, the app might show one item after the next in portrait mode, yet put those same items side-by-side in landscape mode.

-In Flutter, build different layouts depending on a given [`Orientation`]({{site.api}}/flutter/widgets/Orientation-class.html).
+In Flutter, you can build different layouts depending on a given [`Orientation`]({{site.api}}/flutter/widgets/Orientation-class.html).
-In this example, build a list that displays two columns in portrait mode and three columns in landscape mode.
+In this example, build a list that displays two columns in portrait mode and three columns in landscape mode using the following steps:

-## Directions

-  1. Build a `GridView` with two columns
+  1. Build a `GridView` with two columns.
-  2. Use an `OrientationBuilder` to change the number of columns
+  2. Use an `OrientationBuilder` to change the number of columns.

 ## 1. Build a `GridView` with two columns